Description and layouts for the R.S.E (Regatta Support Explorer), the D.S.E (Dive), the T.S.E (Toy) andS.S.E (Submarine)

 Audio And Visual Equipment

-There is an allowance for Audio and Visual Equipment, see allowance section
+There is an allowance for Audio Visual equipment.

 Allowances for All Ocean Yachts Explorer